Access History¶

 use role accountadmin; select distinct obj_policy.value:"policyName"::VARCHAR as policy_name from snowflake.account_usage.access_history as ah , lateral flatten(ah.policies_referenced) as obj , lateral flatten(obj.value:"policies") as obj_policy ;

 Return a row for each instance when a masking policy protects a column without duplicates.
-Note that additional flattening is necessary because the POLICIES_REFERENCED columns specifies the masking policy on a column one level deeper than the row access policy on a table:
+Note that additional flattening is necessary

 use role accountadmin; select distinct policies.value:"policyName"::VARCHAR as policy_name from snowflake.account_usage.access_history as ah , lateral flatten(ah.policies_referenced) as obj , lateral flatten(obj.value:"columns") as columns , lateral flatten(columns.value:"policies") as policies ;

-Example: Track the Enforced Policy in a Query¶
+Example: Track the enforced policy in a query¶

 Return the time when the policy was updated (POLICY_CHANGED_TIME) and the policy conditions (POLICY_BODY) for a given query in a given time frame.